jvwong/learn_repo/README.md

 $ docker exec -it learn_web python manage.py test <optional: dot-separated module>
 ```

+### Bower packages
+To avoid the volumes permission issues, Dockerfile installs bower packages in /tmp then copies this to STATIC_ROOT (/home/uwsgi/static)

 ## Docker
 ### Install some helpful setup commands (OSX)
 To make life easier, install the command-completion scripts